Azure-Samples/AzureAD-NativeClient-GraphAPI-Cordova/README.md

  2. Find the `tenantName` variable and replace its value with the Tenant (Azure Active Directory) name from the Azure portal.
  3. Find the `authority` variable and replace its value' part after `https://login.windows.net/` with the Tenant (Azure Active Directory) name from the Azure portal.
  3. Find the `appId` variable and replace its value with the Client Id assigned to your app from the Azure portal.
- 4. Find the `redirectUrl` variable and replace the value with the redirect Uri you registerd in the Azure portal.
+ 4. Find the `redirectUrl` variable and replace the value with the redirect Uri you registered in the Azure portal.

 ```javascript
     .value('tenantName', 'testlaboratory.onmicrosoft.com')